-1.10 To assist the DMO in the efficient execution of its cash management operations an amount of gilts, which shall be chosen to have a negligible effect on relevant indices, may be issued to the DMO on the third Wednesday of April, July and October 2011 and January 2012.
+- 1.10 To assist the DMO in the efficient execution of its cash management operations an amount of gilts, which shall be chosen to have a negligible effect on relevant indices, may be issued to the DMO on the third Tuesday of April, July and October 2012 and January 2013.
 Any such issues to the DMO will only be used as collateral in the DMO's cash management operations and will not be available for outright sale.
-The precise details of any such issues to the DMO will be announced in advance.
-If no issue is to take place in a particular quarter, the DMO will announce that this is the case in advance.

-1.11 In the event that the DMO requires collateral to manage short-term requirements, the DMO may create additional Treasury bill collateral.
-Any such issues to the DMO will only be used as collateral and will not be available for outright sale.

-1.12 The DMO's collateral pool may also be used to support HM Treasury's agreement to provide gilt collateral for the purpose of the Bank of England's Discount Window Facility (DWF)3.
+The precise details of any such issues to the DMO will be announced at least two full working days in advance of the creation date.
+If no issue is to take place in a particular quarter, the DMO will announce that this is the case in advance. - 1.11 In the event that the DMO requires collateral to manage short-term requirements, the DMO may create additional Treasury bill collateral.
+Any such issues to the DMO will only be used as collateral and will not be available for outright sale by the DMO. - 1.12 The DMO's collateral pool may also be used to support HM Treasury's agreement to provide gilt collateral for the purpose of the Bank of England's Discount Window Facility (DWF).
 The gilt collateral will be held by the DMO and lent to the Bank of England on an 'as needed' basis; gilts created for this purpose will not be sold or issued outright into the market.